December 5, 2019

-21.100 - Metal-bearing ores, geological specimens, paleontological remains or art curiosities (must be arranged, classified, catalogued, and numbered in reference books).
+21.100 - Metal-bearing ores, geological specimens, paleontological remains, or art curiosities (must be arranged, classified, cataloged, and numbered in reference books).
 Coin collections are not exempt.

 645B.180 - Mortgage impound accounts.